top of page

 Represented by Catherine Cho of Paper Literary.

 I write historical fiction and fabulism blends that fit in the upmarket or bookclub space.
 My writing has the immersive worldbuilding, lyrical prose, and pinch of speculative similar to SEA OF TRANQUILTY by Emily St. John Mandel.
-Other comparable works would be Erica Bauermeister's THE SCENT KEEPER, Susanna Clarke's PIRANESI, and Kristin Hannah's THE FOUR WINDS.
+Other comparable works would be Erica Bauermeister's THE SCENT KEEPER, Adrienne Young's THE UNMAKING OF JUNE FARROW, Susanna Clarke's PIRANESI, and Delia Owen's WHERE THE CRAWDADS SING.

 My stories typically include a strong female protagonist, an exploration of the dynamic connection between women through time, and feminist revisionist history.
 There's also typically some adventure, folklore or mythology, and a slow-burn romance.